mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 Make the acquired teams feel secure in the new environment by

-1. Establish a neutral (well-respected) governance committee _across both companies_ that selects from the different options across these siloes to converge and integrate.
+1. Establish a neutral (well-respected) governance committee _across both companies_ that selects from the different options across these silos to converge and integrate. (_validated_).

-2. Come up with rational rules for managing code redundancy as a result of acquisition
+2. Come up with rational rules for managing code redundancy as a result of acquisition (_validated_)
- - Joint effort between two teams to bring new software into existing platforms.
+ - Joint effort between two teams to bring new software into existing platforms. (_validated_)
- - If allowable/controllable, initial software selection not tied to job security.
+ - If allowable/controllable, initial software selection not tied to job security. (_not validated_)
- - Same ground rules as above for determining tooling platforms.
+ - Same ground rules as above for determining tooling platforms. (_validated_)

 3. Giving developers and middle management good on-boarding training and mentoring with InnerSourcing as part of it.
  - Clear guidance on how to bring their software onto existing platform.